D40G/qb-highvalueshop/README.md

 * Drag and Drop!
 * Add this ``` qb-menu:HighValue ``` to your ped event inside qb-target\init.lua

+# Need testing
+* Need someone with Jim-shops to make a shop and test this.
+I don't use Jims shop

 # Preview
 * [Image](https://imgur.com/y0zMuZp)